gSchool/third-quarter-project-proposals/README.md

 People who enjoy sharing links to content on the web with other people.
 It's meant to provide a steady stream of websites and articles for people to read.
 Instagram is more about sharing images, and reddit is too clunky and big.
 I want simple.

 ## What outputs do they need?
 Post information, and user profile information.
 Message system.
+Sorting by Hash tags, and comments on a post.

 ## What inputs are needed to generate those outputs?
 people need to fill out post forms, and create user accounts.
 People can send messages to users that they follow.